 - Fairfield Inn & Suites by Marriott (slated for completion in 2021)

-[email protected] or (303) 667-8860.Breanna Smith, MAI, a Senior Vice President with HVS Portland, gained revenue and sales management experience while working for Marriott International.
+[email protected] or (303) 667-8860.Breanna Smith, MAI, a Managing Director with HVS Portland, gained revenue and sales management experience while working for Marriott International.
 In these roles, she made corporate sales for full-service Marriott-branded hotels across Texas, conducted strategic analyses and daily management of hotel transient guest performance data, and created strategies to maximize hotel revenue.
 Breanna earned a BSBA in Hospitality Management from the Daniels College of Business at the University of Denver.
 For more information, contact Breanna at

 About Lauren Reynolds